ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/migration/server/server-breaking-changes.markdown

 The changes API can be opened using two `Changes` overloads.
 The first passes the API only the database name and is capable of tracking all entities besides operations.
-Attempting to track operations after opening the API this way will fail with the following exception:
+Attempting to track operations after opening the API this way will fail with an `ArgumentException` exception and the following message:
 `"Changes API must be provided a node tag in order to track node-specific operations."`

 To track operations, open the API using this overload: